TrilbyWhite/interrobang/README.md

+EDIT: as interrobang seems to have surpassed my previous "flagship" project (slider) in the number of 'stargazers' I guess I should really make a proper man page.
+That will be ready within a week.
+-J McClure 20 July 2013

 INTERROBANG: a tiny launcher menu packing a big bang (syntax)

 Interrobang is a launcher menu somewhat similar to dmenu.
 Interrobang has two unique features: